EGA-archive/LocalEGA/deploy/docker/README.md

 	docker-compose down -v

-Note that the `mq` component will try to create a federeted queue to another RabbitMQ server.
+Note that the `mq` component will try to create a federated queue to another RabbitMQ server.
 In `cega` folder, you will find the necessary components to fake Central EGA, and test your local deployment in isolation.